cmu-delphi/covidcast-indicators/quidel_flutest/DETAILS.md

 q = N / D
 ```

-### Temporal Pooling
+### Temporal and Spatial Pooling

-Additionally, as with the Quidel signal, we consider smoothed estimates formed by pooling data over time.
+We conduct temporal and spatial pooling for the smoothed signal.
+The spatial pooling is described in the previous section where we shrink the estimates to the state's mean if the total test number is smaller than 50 for a certain location on a certain day.
+Additionally, as with the Quidel Flu Test signal, we consider smoothed estimates formed by pooling data over time.
 That is, daily, for each location, we first pool all data available in that location over the last 7 days, and we then recompute everything described in the last two subsections.
-Pooling in this data makes estimates available in more geographic areas, as many areas report very few tests per day, but have enough data to report when 7 days are considered.
+Pooling in this data makes estimates available in more geographic areas.

+### Exceptions
+There are 89 special zip codes that are included in Quidel COVID raw data but are not included in our reports temporarily since we do not have enough mapping information for them.
+* Until 08-05-2020, 133,000 tests out of 7,519,726 tests for those zip codes.